coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 021.md

 Dia asks what Rafferty is going to ask mother and he explains he was going to confront her about the wedding.
 He wanted her to lie to his face.
 Dia asks Rafferty not to tell mother that he’s seen her - not just at the party, but at all.
 Rafferty recognizes that he needs to improve and he needs to keep Dia’s cover.
 He says that he hopes that next time they meet Dia can be proud of him, and Bertram can be proud of him.
 He plans on making the entire family pay attention to him rather than Dia and her quest to find Bertram.

-Dia says that the Blood-Soaked Banner will be helping her look for Bertram and it’s possible that if he is nice they may let Rafferty look as well.
+Dia says that the [[Bloodsoaked Banner]] will be helping her look for [[Bertram]] and it’s possible that if he is nice they may let Rafferty look as well.
 Second, the wedding wasn’t enough for whatever reason - mother sent people after Dia; more than just the family’s hunters.
 She explains that there are some bad people she is trying to take down and there may come a time in the night where we may need a big distraction, and Rafferty says he can definitely do that.
 Dia will let him know.

 Rafferty wipes his tears away and curses the deities and says he was looking so cool, which Dia says he really wasn’t.
 Dia says if he insists on being a try hard in the corner of a circular room she will leave him to it.
 He requests a hug and she gives it to him because there isn’t anyone particularly paying attention to this exchange.